 This is a site where I analyze minor league baseball prospects during baseball season.
-I am trying to find (for your leagues as well as mine) less-well-known prospects who are now putting up better skill numbers but the scouts haven’t written about them yet (much).
-During the off-season I don’t write because there are no stats to analyze, and there are other sites that publish what the scouts say.
+I am trying to find lesser-known prospects who are putting up better skill numbers but the scouts haven’t written much about them.
+During the off-season I generally don’t write because there are no stats to analyze, and there are other sites that publish what the scouts say.

-Once we get 2021 numbers (about a month or so after minor leaguers start playing, whenever that is), I will update the metrics for the 2021 season.
+Once we get 2021 numbers (about a month or so after minor leaguers start playing), I will update the metrics for the 2021 season.
 Until the season ends, I will bring to our attention players of interest who are showing intriguing skills on the field.
 Until then, enjoy the off-season.

 Sources of Information